shickselate/Avatarium/README.md

-# Companion Web v10f
+# The Avatarium

-**Companion Web** is an interactive AI-driven VR companion and visual storytelling interface.
+**Avatarium** is an interactive AI-driven VR companion and visual storytelling interface.
 Version 10f integrates **OpenAI GPT‑4o‑mini** as the default conversational model and introduces stronger **head, face, and gesture control** for dynamic character animation through **ComfyUI** workflows.

 ---